In this article:

 When an LSP user creates a contract within a matter, the Contract Administrator will receive in-app and email notifications (depending on the user's notification settings).

-For an in-depth overview of the LSP Contracts module, click here.
+For an in-depth overview of the LSP Contracts capabilities, click here.

 Did this answer your question?